Welcome to The Worry Games.

-My anxiety disorder first erupted when I was about 25, after my husband had a heart attack at the age of 35.
+My anxiety disorder first erupted when I was about 25, after my children’s father had a heart attack at the age of 35.
 Two days after his heart attack, I was driving home from the hospital and I had my first panic attack.

 And the moment that panic attack began, so began the worst period of my life.
 General Anxiety Disorder and Panic Disorder pretty much took over my life.
 It was a time filled with anxiety, terror, uncertainty, confusion, and exhaustion.
 It continued off and on for the next 2-3 years with new symptoms popping up every time I would get the previous symptoms under control until eventually I got to the root of the issue, thanks to my recovery steps, and the symptoms gradually disappeared for the most part.

 After I got my GAD and Panic Disorder under control, I then developed a severe case of OCD which still affects my day-to-day life, although to a much smaller degree.
 My symptoms center around “checking” things and the safety of my kids.
 Looking back over my life, I think I have always had OCD issues, but after I lost twin boys when I was three months pregnant in 2009, my symptoms really kicked into high gear.
-I have managed to get bring it down from severe to mild though and while I still have some minor issues with it, my life no longer revolves around it to the degree that it once did.

 I have had pretty much every anxiety symptom there is:

 Health fears, intrusive thoughts, panic attacks, insomnia, social anxiety, palpitations, fear of driving, fear of leaving my house, fear of the death of my loved ones, depersonalization, fear of going crazy, obsessive checking, etc., etc.